apache/parquet-site/content/en/docs/File Format/Data Pages/encodings.md

 ```
 <min delta> <list of bitwidths of miniblocks> <miniblocks>
 ```
  * the min delta is a zigzag ULEB128 int (we compute a minimum as we need positive integers for bit packing)
  * the bitwidth of each block is stored as a byte
  * each miniblock is a list of bit packed ints according to the bit width stored at the begining of the block

 To encode a block, we will:

 1. Compute the differences between consecutive elements.
 For the first element in the block, use the last element in the previous block or, in the case of the first block, use the first value of the whole sequence, stored in the header.

 2. Compute the frame of reference (the minimum of the deltas in the block).
    Subtract this min delta from all deltas in the block.
 This guarantees that all values are non-negative.

-3. Encode the frame of reference (min delta) as a zigzag ULEB128 int followed by the bit widths of the miniblocks and the delta values (minus the min delta) bit packed per miniblock.
+3. Encode the frame of reference (min delta) as a zigzag ULEB128 int followed by the bit widths of the miniblocks and the delta values (minus the min delta) bit-packed per miniblock.

 Having multiple blocks allows us to adapt to changes in the data by changing the frame of reference (the min delta) which can result in smaller values after the subtraction which, again, means we can store them with a lower bit width.

 If there are not enough values to fill the last miniblock, we pad the miniblock so that its length is always the number of values in a full miniblock multiplied by the bit width.
 The values of the padding bits should be zero, but readers must accept paddings consisting of arbitrary bits as well.

 If, in the last block, less than ```<number of miniblocks in a block>``` miniblocks are needed to store the values, the bytes storing the bit widths of the unneeded miniblocks are still present, their value should be zero, but readers must accept arbitrary values as well.
 There are no additional padding bytes for the miniblock bodies though, as if their bit widths were 0 (regardless of the actual byte values).
 The reader knows when to stop reading by keeping track of the number of values read.

+Subtractions in steps 1) and 2) may incur signed arithmetic overflow, and so will the corresponding additions when decoding.
+Overflow should be allowed and handled as wrapping around in 2's complement notation so that the original values are correctly restituted.
+This may require explicit care in some programming languages (for example by doing all arithmetic in the unsigned domain).

 The following examples use 8 as the block size to keep the examples short, but in real cases it would be invalid.

 #### Example 1
 1, 2, 3, 4, 5